axibase/atsd-use-cases/research/fitness-index/README.md

 ### Modifying the Gauge to Display Other Cities

-Locate the `LOCATION` setting at the bottom of the Editor and correct the text to the observed MSA that you would like to view with the Gauge, being sure to follow the syntax including the two-letter state abbreviation, and the `\,` comma notation.
+The `tags.location` setting at the bottom of the Editor specifies the observed MSA that you would like to view with the Gauge.
+Include the two-letter state abbreviation, and the `\,` escape notation.
-For a better presentation, change the `TITLE` setting as well.
+For a better presentation, change the [`title`](https://axibase.com/docs/charts/widgets/shared/#title) setting as well.

 ![Gauge](./images/Gauge2.png)